Share:

 Top 5 Foot Conditions to Self Assess At Home

-For most people, feet are unknown territory.
-Being that they are the farthest body part from our eyes, they don’t get as much attention as they should.
-Feet should be cleaned thoroughly once a day and assessed for changes to the skin and or structure.
-Pain is another sign that you should not ignore.
-If you happen to notice changes to your feet, to help you decipher what it may be, we have come up with the following list.
-Continue reading to discover common foot problems and the signs to look out for if you have them.
+For most people, feet are often overlooked.
+Being the farthest part of the body from our eyes, they don’t get the attention they deserve.
+Feet should be cleaned thoroughly once a day and checked for changes in the skin or structure.
+Pain is another warning sign not to ignore.
+To help you recognize potential issues, we’ve put together a list of common foot problems and the signs to watch for.

 Plantar Warts